Sheikh Jarrah: Shepherd Hotel

-The Shepherd Hotel in Sheikh Jarrah was originally a villa built for the Grand Mufti of Jerusalem.
-The mufti, who never lived in it, transferred property rights to his personal secretary, George Antonius and his wife, Katy.
-After the death of George Antonius in 1942, his widow Katy invited many of Jerusalem's elite to her house, though only one Jew.
+The Shepherd Hotel in Sheikh Jarrah was a villa built for the Grand Mufti of Jerusalem, Haj Amin al-Husseini, who never lived there and transferred property rights to his personal secretary, George Antonius and his wife, Katy Antonius.
+After the death of George Antonius in 1942, his widow invited many of Jerusalem's elite to her house, though only one Jew.
 While living in the house, Katy Antonius had a highly publicized affair with the commander of the British forces in Palestine, Evelyn Barker.
 In 1947, the Jewish underground Irgun blew up a house nearby.
 Antonius left the house, and a regiment of Scottish Highlanders was stationed there.
 After the 1948 war, it was taken over by the Jordanian authorities and turned into a pilgrim hotel.
 In 1985, it was bought by the American Jewish millionaire Irving Moskowitz and continued to operate as a hotel, renamed the Shefer Hotel.
 The Israeli border police used it as base for several years.
 In 2007, when Moskowitz initiated plans to build 122 apartments on the site of the hotel, the work was condemned by the British government.
 In 2009 the plan was modified, but was still condemned by the U.S. and UK governments, Permission to build 20 apartments near the hotel was given in 2009, and formal approval was announced by the Jerusalem municipality on March 23, 2010, hours before Prime Minister Benjamin Netanyahu met with President Barack Obama.
 Haaretz reported that, "an existing structure in the area will be torn down to make room for the housing units, while the historic Shepherd Hotel will remain intact.
 A three-story parking structure and an access road will also be constructed on site."
 The hotel was finally demolished on January 9, 2011.

-Impact
+Cultural references

-Sheikh Jarrah is the subject of the 2012 documentary My Neighbourhood, co-directed by Julia Bacha and Rebekah Wingert-Jabi and co-produced by Just Vision and Al Jazeerah.
+Sheikh Jarrah is the subject of a 2012 documentary film, My Neighbourhood, co-directed by Julia Bacha and Rebekah Wingert-Jabi and co-produced by Just Vision and Al Jazeerah.